lobo/ss-tp1/README.md

-## Running instructions [TO DO]

-1. Clone this repository.
-2. On the root folder, compile the project by running
+## Build

+To build the project, it is necessary to have Maven and Java 1.8 installed.
+Then, run

 ```
-$ mvn package
+$ mvn clean package
 ```

 This will generate a jar in the `target` folder.

-3. To run, execute the following command:
+3. Execute

 ```
 $ java -jar nameOfTheJarFile [N] [L] [M] [rc] [1|0]